 When should you start to worry?

-Please remember how essential it is to have recourse to the numerous technical measures which will help protect your kids from inappropriate content, such as: firewalls, parental control software, etc.
+Please remember how essential it is to get ourselves familiar to the numerous technical measures and resources which will help protect our kids from inappropriate content, such as: firewalls, parental control software, etc.

-Although it is true that not all teenagers using online video games necessarily have pathological issues with them, these behaviors can be the signs of warning that things may already be out of hands.
+Although it is true that not all teenagers using online video games necessarily have pathological issues creeping in, it is encouraged to notice if your kids start showing these behaviors that can be the signs of warning that things may already be out of hands.

 - If your kid becomes “addicted” to the video game, which means it has become his main, if not unique, center of interest; to the point of losing interest and gradually giving up other activities that had previously pleased him